TimeMagazine/fancy-radio-buttons/README.md

 + id: Required.
 The id of the parent element
 + type: `radio` or `checkbox`.
 Defaults to radio.
 + items: Required.
 The labels for the selectable buttons and checkmarks.
++ default: Which items should be pre-checked.
+Radio groups take a single value why check box groups take an array.
 + callback: Optional.
 A radio set returns a single value which a checkmarket set returns an array of all checked values.